raphCode/master-thesis-muzero/theory.typ

 !a $a$ in !s $s$.
 @sutton

-Importantly, !mdps can also capture the aspect of !as affecting not only the immediate !r, but also subsequent !ss and thus future !rs.
-In the example of certain !g, like tic-tac-toe or chess, !rs are not given after each move.
-Instead, they come at the end of the entire !g in the form of a win or loss.
-Obviously, this final !r depends on most or all moves during the !g.
-@sutton

-In the general case, when a !r is influenced not only by its immediately preceding !a, but also by older ones, the situation is called a delayed !r.
-Delayed rewards pose a challenge in !rl:
-Since !as have long-term consequences, the !ag must decompose which of his !as contributed to the final !r and how.
-@sutton

 === !Epis and !Rets

 In some scenarios the interaction between !ag and !env naturally ends at some point, that